-While a staple of modern life, this action is no longer completely harmless.
-It is now one of many attacks that bad actors use to access systems and execute supply chain attacks.
+Certainly a staple of digital life, this action is no longer completely harmless.
+It is now one of many avenues of attack that bad actors use to access systems and execute supply chain attacks.
 The past few years have witnessed some of the most significant — and scary — breaches: SolarWinds, Log4J, and CircleCI are just a few supply chain attacks in the past few years.

 And this concerning trend shows no signs of stopping.
-Gartner estimates that 45% of organizations will experience a software supply chain attack by 2025.
+Because of cybersecurity issues, 62% organizations reported disruption in their supply chain.
 Why?
 These attacks are very lucrative for bad actors: the hits they can get from a single weapon aren’t proportional to anything else in the industry.

 Organizations need to evolve their approach to security to meet these sophisticated attacks.
 Here is what you need to know about supply chain attacks and how to advance your security to face them.